 To prevent the instrument from being plugged up by dust-particles, the SM-3 has a self-cleaning filter system which is operated by compressed air.
 The cleaning function is automatically activated every hour and is a matter of seconds

 The SM-3 is operated via a waterproof membrane keypad.
-All inputs required are selected in a readily understandable menu shown on the graphical display.
+All inputs required are selected in an easily comprehensible menu shown on the graphical display.

 Compared to first generation instruments employing wet chemical sample preparation methods, the SM-3 features clearly increased reliability and requires only minimum maintenance.
 This results in particularly low cost of ownership and maximum availability.

 he sample gas is extracted with a stainless steel probe and conducted through a heated tube to the analyzer.
 The entire sample line is made of perfluoralkoxy (PFA), a material guaranteeing a minimial memory effect.
 The dimensions of the sampling system mounting flange are customized (for example DN 80/PN 6 or ANSI 3"/ 150 lbs).

 Monitoring of mercury emissions from stack has become a global issue.
 More strict regulations by authorities as well as the public claim for a complete surveillance of incinerators have caused an increasing interest in continuous emission monitors (CEMs) for mercury.
 For the potential user of such systems it is important to find a reliable and economic solution.
 First generation CEMs for mercury were based on the automation of known laboratory methods.
 This resulted in high maintenance costs, unreliable operation, oversized and heavy construction and last but not least a high price.

-|Air supply:||oil-less compressed air, approx. 1.5 bar (approx. 22 psi)
+oil-free compressed air, approx. 1.5 bar (approx. 22 psi)

 As a leading supplier of high precision analytical equipment, we strive at all times to offer top quality solutions.
-Our products are manufactured according to the ISO 9001 quality regulations.|
+Our quality management system is certified according to ISO 9001.